-First, we demonstrate the point estimation properties of our estimator.
+First, we demonstrate the point-estimation properties of our proposed estimator.
 Tables \ref{tab:point_Lee} and \ref{tab:point_100} compare the root MSE and bias for the estimation of the ATE at the cutoff, computed from $3000$ replication draws.
-Table \ref{tab:point_Lee} compares three different sample sizes for the Lee model.
+Table \ref{tab:point_Lee} compares three different sample sizes under the Lee model.
 For all sample sizes, our estimator has substantially smaller MSEs than the other estimators.
-Furthermore, the differences shrink as the sample size grows and the MSEs are relatively similar for $N = 500$.
-The same pattern is confirmed for different designs that have different Lipschitz constants $C$.
-Hence, our estimator is superior to the existing estimators in small samples, while their behaviors resemble in larger samples.
+Furthermore, the differences decrease as the sample size increases, and the MSEs are relatively similar for $N = 500$.
+We note that the same pattern is confirmed for different designs with different Lipschitz constants $C$.
+Hence, our estimator is superior to the existing estimators in small samples, whereas their behaviors resemble in larger samples.

-In all three designs, our estimator is superior in the MSEs relative to the other existing methods.
-Note that our and Gaussian estimators use $C$ as if its true values are known.
-Nevertheless, the margin of differences is extraordinary for an extremely small sample size as $N = 50$, and our estimator exhibits a favorable property in estimating the small sample RD designs.